Willie169/Android-Non-Root/README.md

 * This tutorial is provided WITHOUT ANY WARRANTY, including but not limited to the implied warranties of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 * Turn off battery optimization and auto sleeping, set battery usage to unrestricted, acquire wakelock, etc. to prevent apps from being killed.
 See [DontKillMyApp](#dontkillmyapp--dontkillmyapp-make-apps-work-by-urbandroid-team--urbandroid-team--petr-nalevka-urbandroid).
 * Many sections of the tutorial mention Termux.
 For people who are new to it, please refer to the tutorial for it in [Termux and Helper Apps: A Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-and-helper-apps-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection) before exploring other sections related to Termux.
-My main development of Termux scripts for setup and virtual machines installation such as proot, proot-distro, qemu-system, box64, wine64, etc. has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh).
-Please refer to it for more scripts for Termux.
+My main development of Termux Shell scripts has been moved to my another repository, [**termux-sh**](https://github.com/Willie169/termux-sh), which includes setup automation, shortcuts, installations and configurations of development tools and emulation environments such as proot, proot-distro, QEMU system emulation, and box64, and more, while tutorials for Termux, some of my scripts in [**termux-sh**](https://github.com/Willie169/termux-sh), and other related stuff such as VNC, SSL, and SSH, remain here.
 * More instructions for Linux commands are available in [Linux Command Library](#linux-command-library).
 * Run update command (such as `pkg update` and `apt update`) before install command (such as `pkg install` and `apt install`) to update available packages.
 * Add `sudo` at the beginning of commands in Linux if root permission is needed.
 Remove `sudo` from the beginning of commands in Termux if the device is not rooted.
 Termux doesn’t need root permission to install packages etc.